ioncodes/ayyboy-advance/README.md

 npm run start
 ```

 A snapshot of screenshots can be found in `external/screenshots.zip`.
+You can unpack these in the aforementioned folder.

 ## compatibility
 passes: